washingtonpost/ans-schema/docs/proposals/2018-01-08_-_MultiSite.md

 * `taxonomy.primary_section` - A partial replacement for `taxonomy.primary_site`.
 The primary section (within a website) that this document belongs to.

-* `canonical_website` - Specified on an ANS website to indicate which website, of all websites within an organization, should be considered the canonical host of this document for SEO purposes.
+* `canonical_website` - Specified on an ANS document to indicate which website, of all websites within an organization, should be considered the canonical host of this document for SEO purposes.
 Typically this is the website that originally created the document.

 * `website` - Available only when fetching from Content API for this release.
 Indicates which `website` copy is being rendered.